DirtyHarryLYL/HAKE-Action-Torch/README.md

 1. Sometimes the hinge loss (semi-hard) is tricky and hard to tune (e.g., exploding pointed in [issue-16](https://github.com/DirtyHarryLYL/HAKE-Action-Torch/issues/16#issue-752809776)), as it is sensitive to the samples in a mini-banch.
 Thus, you could also use the Sigmoid cross-entropy loss only.
 Most of the time, this policy also works good and can achieve performance similar to the well-modulated model with the hinge loss.

-2. We will provide the pre-trained models of AE and other modules recently.
+2. We provide the pre-trained models of AE and other modules in [this link](https://drive.google.com/file/d/15ZW1Jy7YnCbKqZv4Rh-Wn8qIMdVgXv5C/view?usp=sharing).
 Thus, users can start from different training phrases for convenience.

 3. Sometimes, during training, the GPU utilization maybe very low, this may due to the heavy IO for loading pre-extracted features.
 So we suggest that you could put these features in SSD to accelate the IO.
 Then the training would be 10-20 times faster.
 And the larger batch and multi-gpu training would be possible.
 Starting from inputting images is also OK, as a result, a batch may be hard to contain multiple humans/obejcts from different images and thus degrade the performance.